unicode-org/icu/docs/userguide/format_parse/messages/mf2.md

 You should be able to use your preferred IDE (Eclipse, IntelliJ, Visual Studio Code, more), use a different build system, etc.

+### ICU4C

+Some helpful documentation for ICU4C in MF2 is being developed at [messageformat.dev](https://messageformat.dev/docs/integration/cpp/), as well an unofficial [MF2 syntax documentation](https://messageformat.dev/docs/quick-start/) and an interactive [playground](https://messageformat.dev/playground/) for testing messages.